Efficient Fulfillment of Complex Transparency Requirements under RTS 27/28

 27 data as a basis for continuous optimization and demonstrable quality progress.

-What role does data quality assurance play in implementing RTS 27/28, and how can a robust data quality management be established?
+What role does data quality assurance play in implementing RTS 27/28, and how can a solid data quality management be established?

 🎯 Dimensions of Data Quality in the RTS 27/28 Context:

-• Completeness and Coverage: Ensuring seamless capture of all relevant data points for all reportable instruments, time periods, and execution venues without systematic gaps or distortions.
+Completeness and Coverage: Ensuring smooth capture of all relevant data points for all reportable instruments, time periods, and execution venues without systematic gaps or distortions.

-🏗 ️ Architecture of a Robust Data Quality Management Framework:
+🏗 ️ Architecture of a Solid Data Quality Management Framework:

 How can systematic testing and comprehensive validation of the RTS 27/28 reporting solution be designed?